DHTMLX/docs-todolist/docs/guides/hide_completed_tasks.md

 The To Do List has two display modes for tasks:

-- show all tasks on the page (*default*)
+- show all tasks (*default*)
-- hide completed tasks from the page
+- hide completed tasks

-Initialize the To Do List with completed tasks hidden to focus only on outstanding tasks.
-Enable the `taskHide` setting of the `completed` parameter of the [`taskShape`](api/configs/taskshape_config.md) property.
+Hide completed tasks on startup so users focus on outstanding ones.
+Set `taskShape.completed.taskHide` to `true`.
+See the [`taskShape`](api/configs/taskshape_config.md) reference for details.
 The example below hides completed tasks on initialization:

 ~~~js {6}
 const list = new ToDo("#root", {